HKalbasi/zngur/book/src/call_cpp_from_rust/opaque.md

 - `std::mem::alignof::<RustType>()` is 1, not the align of `CppType`
 - `std::mem::swap::<RustType>(a, b)` only swaps the first zero bytes of those, i.e. does nothing.

 Those problem might be solved by the `extern type` language feature.
+Using that, we can define the `ZngurCppOpaqueBorrowedObject` as a proper extern type instead of an imaginary zero sized type at the first of C++ objects.